qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/development_server.rst

     $ qgis_mapserver

-The default port the Development Server listens to is ``8000``, example output:
+The default port the Development Server listens to is ``8000``.
+Example output:

 .. code-block:: bash